LWprogramming/lights-in-the-night/README.md

 ![screenshot with spirals](./screenshot_2.png)

-_From this angle you can see the spirals traced by parametric equations_
+_From this angle you can see the spirals traced by parametric equations-- all the lights of the same color are part of the same spiral_

 # Usage